scikit-learn/enhancement_proposals/slep023/proposal.rst

 Protocol extensions
 ~~~~~~~~~~~~~~~~~~~

-To keep the scope of this SLEP reasonable, it only considers callbacks evaluated during
+To keep the scope of this SLEP reasonable, it only considers callbacks called during
 `fit` but the API could be extended to other methods (e.g. `predict` or `transform`) or
 unbound functions (e.g. `cross_validate`) in the future.
 PR `#33404<https://github.com/scikit-learn/scikit-learn/pull/33404>`_ for instance
-proposes a new protocol for callback evaluation in unbound functions.
+proposes a new protocol for callback support in unbound functions.

 Task granularity
 ~~~~~~~~~~~~~~~~